 The Winning Time cast features John C. Reilly, Quincy Isaiah and Jason Clarke.
-This info article contains minor spoilers for Max Borenstein and Jim Hecht’s HBO series.
+This info article contains minor spoilers and character details for Max Borenstein and Jim Hecht’s HBO Max series.
 Check out more streaming guides in Vague Visages’ Know the Cast section.

 Winning Time chronicles the Los Angeles Lakers’ success during the 1980s.
 When businessman Jerry Buss acquires the NBA franchise, the team earns the #1 pick and selects Earvin “Magic” Johnson.
 The storyline follows the behind-the-scenes drama as various players and executives seek power within the organization.
 Here’s every main player in Winning Time, an adaptation of Jeff Pearlman’s 2014 book Showtime: Magic, Kareem, Riley, and the Los Angeles Lakers Dynasty of the 1980s.